denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 - Two authentication modes:
   - Open System Authentication - no auth.
 Client must have correct keys to encrypt/decrypt WEP frames
-  - Shared Key authentication - authenticate using this key.
+  - Shared Key authentication - authenticate using key.
 Key then used for encrypting WEP frames using RC4.
 - Main flaw is that IV is too short (24 bits), so will be repeated
   - Enables the RC4 key to be recovered in minutes